james-langridge/space-is-cool/README.md

 ## About The Project

-This is a user interface to view, search, and save photos taken by NASA&apos;s rovers on Mars, which are made public via the [Mars Rovers Photos API](https://api.nasa.gov/#mars-rover-photos), made with Next.js 13, React Server Components, Tailwind CSS, and TypeScript.
+This is a user interface to view, search, and save photos taken by NASA&apos;s rovers on Mars, which are made public via the [Mars Rovers Photos API](https://api.nasa.gov/#mars-rover-photos), made with Next.js 14 (App Router), React Server Components, Tailwind CSS, and TypeScript.
 ## Routes
 ┌ ○ /
 ├ ○ /favourites